inuka/ria-spark-training/exercise2/readme.md

 ## Import the Data

 1. Import CDRs
-  * Load `data/CDR_content.csv` into a RDD.
-It contains one CDR per line.
+  * Load `data/cdr.csv` into an RDD.
+It contains one CDR per line (fields are comma-separated).
 These CDRs have a cell associated to them, but no site yet.
-  * Tranform the RDD of `String` into a RDD of `CDR`
+  * Tranform the RDD of `String` into an RDD of `CDR` objects.
 2. Import the cell-site lookup table
-  * Load `DIM_CELL_content.csv`, into a RDD.
+  * Load `data/sites.csv`, into an RDD.
 It contains a cell and its corresponding site per line.

 ## Mine the Data